DeepikaSidda/AWS-Infrastructure-Documentation-Generator/README.md

 - 🧹 **Auto Cleanup:** Helps identify orphaned or zombie resources
 - 💵 **Track Cost-related Changes:** Correlates infra changes to cost spikes
 - ✅ **Enforce Cost-Saving Rules:** S3 lifecycle, encryption policies, etc.

+## 🧠 System Design — AWS InfraDoc Generator

+### 1️⃣ Scanning AWS Infrastructure in Real Time

+The tool leverages AWS SDKs like **Boto3** or the **AWS CLI** to connect to your AWS account and automatically discover resources such as:

+- EC2 Instances
+- S3 Buckets
+- RDS Databases
+- Lambda Functions
+- VPCs, IAM Roles, and more

+It fetches metadata including:
+- Configuration (instance types, encryption, policies)
+- Tags (owner, environment, purpose)
+- Relationships (e.g., Lambda triggered by API Gateway)
+- Current state and usage

+✅ This enables teams to maintain complete visibility of their AWS environment — no more manual mapping or outdated Excel sheets!

+---

+### 2️⃣ Generating Dynamic Architecture Diagrams

+Using **Diagrams (Python)**, **PlantUML**, or **Graphviz**, the tool translates raw metadata into visual representations:

+- Automatically generated from live infrastructure data
+- Updated on each scan or change
+- Exported as **PNG**, **SVG**, or embedded **Markdown**

+📊 These diagrams offer clarity for developers, architects, and ops teams alike.

+---

+### 3️⃣ Producing Human-Readable Documentation

+Transforms AWS resource metadata into structured docs:

+- Includes configuration, regions, IAM policies, networking, security
+- Output in **HTML**, **Markdown**, or **PDF**
+- Easy to integrate with **Notion**, **Confluence**, or GitHub Wiki

+> 🔖 Sample PDF version available in `/samples` directory

+---

+### 4️⃣ Tracking Infrastructure Changes

+Supports change detection and auditing via snapshots:

+- Stores historical states in **S3 (with versioning)**
+- Detects additions, deletions, and modifications
+- Maintains changelogs for rollback and compliance
+- (Optional) Alerting on unauthorized changes

+📁 Snapshots stored securely for **audit-readiness and rollback safety**

+---

+### 5️⃣ Generating Automated Compliance Reports

+Validates your infrastructure using:
+- YAML-based rule definitions
+- AWS Config Rules or Security Hub integrations

+Checks for:
+- Encryption enforcement (EBS, S3, RDS)
+- Public access blocking (S3, EC2)
+- IAM over-permissiveness
+- Approved instance types or regions

+📄 Compliance reports available in **PDF**, **JSON**, and **HTML** formats for easy auditing.